 How to get there: If you don’t drive to the area, the best airport to fly into is Denver International Airport.
 It’s about an hour and a half drive from the airport to Rocky Mountain National Park.
 Therefore, I’d advise getting a rental car so you can explore at your own pace.

 Saguaro National Park is the gateway to one of America’s most unusual landscapes – the Sonoran Desert.
 Here exotic plants face harsh the environment searching for water, soil, and shade.
 This land isn’t barren.
 It’s teeming with life that’s found ingenious ways to survive.
 From the enormous saguaro cacti that weighs almost 5,000 lbs when fully grown but is less than 2″ tall when it’s ten-years-old to the javelina, which looks like a pig but isn’t, you will never see another place like this.
-What’s the best way to explore this strange land?
+What’s the best way to explore this strange land which is one of the most unique and best US National Parks for families?
 Take a hike!

 Trails criss-cross Saguaro National Park dating back to its days as a cattle ranch.
 The park is divided into two sections, the western Tucson Mountain District and the eastern Rincon Mountain District.
 A short and easy kid friendly hike in the Tucson Mountains is the 2-mile King Canyon / Gould Mine Loop just outside the must-see Sonoran Desert Museum.
 In the Rincon Mountains, I recommend taking the Douglas Spring Trailhead to Garwood / Wildhorse trails and ending up at Wildhorse Tank (~4.6